DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.4.4 Data maintenance
   - **Data maintenance**: managing data through the data lifecycle (creation, usage, retirement); data maintenance is the process (often automated) of making sure the data is available (or not available) based on where it is in the lifecycle
+  - Data lifecycle: Data Collection ➡️ Data Analysis ➡️ Data Usage ➡️ Data Retention ➡️ Data Destruction
+  - In a typical data lifecycle, collection is the first stage.
+Once collected, data can be analyzed, used, stored, and disposed of at the end of its useful life.
+Policies may be created at any time, and organizations often have data before they have policies.
+Labels are added to data during the analysis, usage, or retention cycle.
   - Ensuring appropriate asset protection requires that sensitive data be preserved for a period of not less than what is business-required, but for no longer than necessary
   - Encrypt sensitive data
   - Safeguard assets via basic security controls to enforce appropriate levels of confidentiality, integrity and availability and act per security policies, standards, procedures and guidelines